 What is Windows Registry?

-A registry is the central database of the Windows operating system.
-It comprises the settings, configurations, and options for Windows to function.
-Every time a program is installed, registry entries linking to the files on the system are created.
-But when the applications are uninstalled, not all registry entries get deleted.
+A registry is the central database of the Windows operating system comprising the settings, configurations, and options for Windows to function.
+Every time a program is installed, registry entries linking to the files on the system are created, and when uninstalled, they are removed.
+However, if these entries stay in the registry, they affect the system’s performance, causing application crashes or frequent run-time errors.
+This is why optimizing the registry and cleaning invalid entries is recommended.

 Registry, as explained, is a critical part of Windows, and users with no little knowledge should never modify or tamper with it.
 But, as Windows Registry is constantly used, it accumulates clutter.
 Hence, Registry Cleaner for Windows 10 can be used to maintain and clean these obsolete entries regularly.